-NEW YORK - Apple Inc. reached a settlement with states and consumers on June 16 in litigation in which the judge previously found that Apple conspired with publishers to fix the prices of electronic books, heading off a trial on damages that was scheduled to begin Aug.
-25 in federal court in New York (In re Electronic Books Antitrust Litigation, No. 11-md-02293 [State of Texas v.
-Penguin Group [USA], Inc., No. 12-cv-3394], S.D.
-N.Y.).
+NEW YORK - Apple Inc. has agreed to pay $400 million to 33 states and a certified class of consumers to settle claims that it conspired with publishers to fix prices of electronic books, according to a motion for preliminary approval filed July 16 in federal court in New York (In re Electronic Books Antitrust Litigation, No. 11-md-2293, S.D.
+N.Y.
+[State of Texas, et al. v.
+Penguin Group (USA) Inc., et al., No. 12-cv-3394, S.D.
+N.Y.]).

 WICHITA FALLS, Texas - A federal judge in the U.S. District Court for the Northern District of Texas on July 14 ruled that an insurer properly denied coverage for damages and contamination related to an oil well blowout that occurred when a wellhead ruptured during a hydraulic fracturing operation (Eagle Oil & Gas Co. v.
 Travelers Property Casualty Company of America, No. 12-00133, N.D.
 Texas; 2014 U.S. Dist.
 LEXIS 95090).

 TEXARKANA, Texas - The Sixth District Texas Court of Appeals on July 10 reversed a trial court's ruling entered against the insureds after determining that the monetary sanctions against the insureds were excessive and the conduct by the insureds was not so egregious as to warrant the "death penalty" sanctions (William R. and Susan M. Knoderer v.
 State Farm Lloyds et al., No. 06-13-00027, Texas App., 6th Dist.; 2014 Tex.
 App.
 LEXIS 7412).